Spb2005/Thrustmaster-T248-reverse-engineering/README.md

 ### Startup Sequence Analysis
 - The complete startup and handshake sequence has been captured using an oscilloscope.
-- Logic analyzer limitations were bypassed by triggering on the RESET line.
 - The wheel sends a static “hello” frame twice after boot, which must be acknowledged before normal operation begins.

 ### Keep-Alive Messages
 - The keep-alive frames are constant.
 - Four different frames are sent cyclically at 4 Hz.
-- Each frame requires a response within ~5 ms, otherwise communication is reset.
+- Each frame requires a response within ~5 ms.

 ### Button State Messages
 - Only the B0 frame contains valid button data.